How to Lower Your Credit Card Interest Rates

 Are you paying more in credit card interest than seems fair?
 Ask the credit card company to give you a lower interest rate, and you'll probably get it.
 Pick up the phone, and find out just how far they're willing to go to keep your business.

-- Contact customer service at the issuing bank.
+Contact customer service at the issuing bank.
 You'll find the number on the back of your credit card and on your statement.

-- Identify yourself, and tell the customer service rep that you'd like a lower interest rate.
+Identify yourself and tell the customer service rep that you'd like a lower interest rate.

 If you always pay on time, have a high credit score or are a long-time cardholder, now's the time to mention those things.
-Also mention any low-interest credit card offers that you've received in the mail from competing banks.
+Also, mention any low-interest credit card offers that you've received in the mail from competing banks.

-- If the rep agrees to lower your interest rate, thank him or her.
-Then, get all of the details about your new rate.
+If the rep agrees to lower your interest rate, thank him or her.
+Then get all the details about your new rate.

 If the answer is still no, hang up and try again another day.
 Often getting what you want is a simple matter of reaching the right customer service rep.

-Take a closer look at the other credit card offers that you received, and determine if a balance transfer makes good financial sense for you.
+Take a closer look at the other credit card offers you received, and determine if a balance transfer makes good financial sense for you.
 Be sure to scrutinize the terms of the offer (paying special attention to any transaction fees and the duration of any promotional rates).

-- You can negotiate your credit card interest rate more than once, so don't hesitate to ask for a better deal, if you see your rate going back up again.
+You can negotiate your credit card interest rate more than once, so don't hesitate to ask for a better deal if you see your rate going back up again.